wp-plugins/nextgen-facebook/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= Version 2.4 =
+Added the "Author URL" and "Default Author" options.
+Continued code optimization.
+Please report any issues to the <a href="http://wordpress.org/support/plugin/nextgen-facebook" target="_blank">NGFB support page</a>.

 = Version 2.3.1 =
 FIXED variable name when using applying 'the_content' filter on OG description.
 Prevented recursion when calling apply_filters() function on 'the_content'.